 “I’m not technical or artistic, how can I get help to make my website?”

-If you’ve read our articles and don’t think you can build your own website, there are many companies that can provide this service for you.
+If you’ve read my articles and don’t think you can build your own website, there are many companies that can provide this service for you.

 Some people are happy doing the technical work, but not the artistic work such as creating a logo or making a web page attractive and useful to its visitors.
 Others are artistic and happy creating web page content, but not confident about setting up the domain and hosting.